bensondaled/pseyepy/README.md

 ### *pseyepy:* a python API for acquisition, display, and saving of video from the PS3Eye camera

-If you're making use of this package, please let me know!

-I'll be motivated to improve and maintain it if people are benefiting from it.

 ----------------------
 ### About this package